jon-heard/obsidian-inline-scripts-library/README.md

 	- If a card has "allowDuplicate" turned on, then it is not moved, but copied.
 The newly created card has its origin set to {destination pile id}.
 - __cards show {pile id: name text, default: ""}__ - Displays all cards in the {pile id} card-pile.
 ***
-- __cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {width: >0, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {set origin: y OR n, default: n}__ - Changes the entered properties for all cards in the {pile id} card-pile.
+- __cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {set origin: y OR n, default: n}__ - Changes the entered properties for all cards in the {pile id} card-pile.
 	- facing - Set all cards to be face-up or face-down.
-	- width - Set the size of all cards, by their width.
 	- allow rotated -If allowed, each card has a 50/50 chance of being upside-down.
 	- allow duplicate - If allowed, cards are copied, instead of moved when drawn.
 	- set origin - If true, the origin of each card is set to THIS card-pile.
 This is used in the "cards recall" shortcut.